 Competitiveness of the market

-In some markets, it is really hard to rank.
+In some markets, it’s really hard to rank.
 Some markets are just highly competitive, with large companies dominating the search results.
 These companies have a very large budget to spend on marketing in general and SEO specifically.
 Ranking in these markets is hard.
-You will be unable to compete on a small budget in a market like the travel industry using search terms as Vacation Hawaii.
+You will be unable to compete on a small budget in a market like the furniture industry using search terms such as [quality furniture].

 However, if you have your mission clear, you should be able to define what makes your product or website stand out from this market.
 You should be able to find your niche.
 And you should use YOUR mission in order to start ranking!
-Taking my example of cruises for single moms to Hawaii would mean that you should focus on the less competitive term [single mom cruises Hawaii].
-Again, use words that are used by your target audience (and avoid difficult terminologies).
+Taking my example of furniture made with recycled materials would mean that you should focus on the less competitive term [furniture recycled material].
+Again, use words that your target audience uses (and avoid difficult terms).

-The definition of your mission, in which you make crystal clear what the awesomeness of your product, site or blog is, should be central in choosing the long tail keywords you want to rank for.
-Trying to make your website rank for a specific term can be quite profitable, as long as this specific term closely resembles the product you’re selling.
-The terms you have used to describe your mission can be nicely used to focus on in your SEO strategy.
-These words should be central in the long tail keywords you aim your website to rank for.
-People using the terms of your mission and finding your website will be relatively small in volume, but these people do have the highest chances to buy your product or to become regular visitors.
+Your mission, in which you make crystal clear what the awesomeness of your product, site or blog is, should be central in choosing the long-tail keywords you want to rank for.
+The terms you used to describe your mission can be nicely used to focus on in your SEO strategy.
+These words should be central in the long-tail keywords you aim your website to rank for.

 The next step: awesome content